 Museum of Boulder

-The Museum of Boulder is another fun, family friendly option for a cold day in Boulder.
+Museum of Boulder is another fun, family friendly option for a cold day in Boulder.
 The museum has multiple exhibits, including a Boulder Experience gallery, a travelling exhibit, hands-on activities, and art exhibits.
-The museum also features the Google Garage: and interactive area with activities that will inspire creativity and curiosity.
+Museum of Boulder also features the Google Garage: and interactive area with activities that will inspire creativity and curiosity.

 The museum is open every Weekday except Tuesday (closed Tuesday) 9 AM – 5 PM, and Weekends from 10 AM – 5 PM.
 Admission is $10/adults, $8/seniors & youth, Kids under 2 are FREE.